 Students who withdraw before the course commences will also be subject to the above criteria.

 UK: Visa students: once a CAS number has been issued confirming full time status, no refunds or course cancellations are permissible other than in the instance of visa refusal and subject to meeting the following criteria: the amounts paid will be refunded, less an administration charge of GBP150 (inc. VAT) (plus any courier and transfer charges) on production of the following documents: (1) an agent certified copy of the visa refusal letter (GV51), (2) an agent certified copy of the student’s passport showing both a photograph and signature; (3) where the payor was not the student, an original authority letter from the student authorising the repayment to the payor and (4) where the student is already in the UK, evidence satisfactory to Kaplan that the student has left the UK.
 Refunds will only be made under this paragraph if requested in writing with the necessary supporting documents within four weeks after the commencement of the course (published date).
 In circumstances where an application is refused by UKVI on the grounds of fraudulent documentation or other irregularities, no refunds will be granted in respect of monies paid.
-Where students are studying on a Student Visitor Visa or a Child Visitor Visa, Kaplan's standard Cancellation policy will apply.
+Where students are studying on a Short-term study visa (6 or 11 months) or Short-term study visa (child 6 months), Kaplan's standard Cancellation policy will apply.

 ‘Termination’ means stopping or leaving all or part of the course or courses booked, including extensions, once the first course has started.
+(In the USA and Vancouver (Canada), this applies to the current period of enrollment only.)
 When determining the number of weeks completed, a partial week will be counted as a whole week, provided the student was present at least one day during the scheduled week.
 Used weeks of discounted tuition and accommodation packages will be charged at the full brochure weekly rate when any refund is calculated (except for students attending our Vancouver location).